Marceli-1/tcp-vegas-simulation-ns3/README.md

 # TCP Vegas Simulation

-This repository contains an ns-3 simulation script to evaluate the performance of TCP Vegas under various alpha and beta parameters.
-The script tests combinations of alpha and beta values ranging from 1 to 10, along with different file sizes (1MB, 100MB, 1GB, 100GB, 1TB, 100TB).
+This repository contains an ns-3 simulation script to evaluate the performance of TCP Vegas under various alpha, beta, and gamma parameters.
+The script tests combinations of alpha and beta values ranging from 1 to 30, gamma values from 1 to 3, along with different file sizes (1MB, 100MB, 1GB, 100GB, 1TB, 100TB).
 Performance metrics such as average throughput are logged for each combination to analyze the efficiency of TCP Vegas.

 # Simulation Details

 ## Parameters
-- Alpha Values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
+- Alpha Values: 1, 2, 3, ..., 30
-- Beta Values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 (greater or equal to alpha)
+- Beta Values: 1, 2, 3, ..., 30 (greater or equal to alpha)
 - Gamma Values: 1, 2, 3
 - File Sizes: 1MB, 100MB, 1GB, 100GB, 1TB, 100TB
 - Packet Size: 1040 bytes
 - Number of Runs: 10,000
 - Packet Loss Rate: 1%

 # Setup

 To run the simulation:

-1. Place the vegas_simulation.cc script in the scratch directory of ns-3.
+1. Place the `vegas_simulation.cc` script in the scratch directory of ns-3.
 2. Build the script using waf.
 3. Execute the simulation.

-# Example setup using docker:
+# Example setup using Docker:

 1. Pull the Docker image (https://github.com/hygorjardim/ns3-docker):
 ```